Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Remarks on infinite-dimensional manifolds

 \begin{remark}[Differential forms] In the convenient setting, differential forms can be defined following \cite[Section 33]{kriegl1997convenient}.
 Among the multiple (inequivalent) notions that one can naturally consider, only one enjoys all the desired properties generalising the finite dimensional scenario, and in particular all the machinery of Cartan's calculus.
 This is given by\footnote{Notice that the space of forms defined as sections $C^\infty(\calPhi,\wedge^\bullet T^*\calPhi)$ is only invariant along pullbacks, but not under exterior differentiation and Lie derivative \cite[Section 33.21]{kriegl1997convenient}.}

-where the space of multilinear alternating maps\footnote{By $L(T\calPhi,\calPhi\times\mathbb{R})$ we denote fibrewise linear bundle morphisms that are bounded, following \cite{kriegl1997convenient}.} on $\wedge^k T\calPhi$ is viewed as a vector bundle over $\calPhi$, and $\bd$ is defined as the skew symmetrization of the derivative.
+where the space of multilinear alternating maps\footnote{By $L(T\calPhi,\calPhi\times\mathbb{R})$ we denote fibrewise linear bundle morphisms that are bounded, following \cite{kriegl1997convenient}.} on $\wedge^k T\calPhi$ is viewed as a vector bundle over $\calPhi$, and $\bd$ is defined as the skew-symmetrization of the derivative.

 In the particular case of a Fr\'echet (or diffeological) space $\calPhi$, beside the defintion of forms as smooth multilinear maps on tangent spaces, there is another natural definition in terms of the extension of the de-Rham functor (see \cite{Iglesias-Zemmour:Diffeology}).
 For spaces of fields $\calPhi=\Gamma(\Sigma,F)$ these two notions coincide \cite{waldorfI,BlohmannLFT}.
 We can therefore unambiguously denote that complex of differential forms with $\Omega^\bullet(\calPhi)$.